Delicious Brisket Pot Pie: A Comfort Food Delight

 Directions

-2. In a large bowl, cream together the softened butter, brown sugar, and granulated sugar until smooth.
+2. Make the filling: In a mixing bowl, beat together softened cream cheese, powdered sugar, and vanilla until smooth.

 Recipe Notes